Fully Synthetic Data for Complex Surveys: Discussion

 \section{Discussion}

-and {\em SynRep-1} represent a general strategy for constructing fully synthetic data from complex samples: use the WFPBB to undo the complex design, then replace the confidential values with synthetic data.
-The multiple replicates enable variance estimation; in contrast, the variance arising from the complex design may not be accurately estimated by treating a single replicate as a simple random sample from the population.
-We note, however, that the WFPBB approach with $M=R=1$ still could be used to create a single synthetic data set, which may be useful in certain settings, e.g., when the synthetic data are intended for code training or exploratory analyses where variance estimation is not essential.
+and {\em SynRep-1} represent a general strategy for constructing fully synthetic data that account for complex sample designs: use the WFPBB to ``undo'' the design, then replace the confidential values with simulated values.
+Releasing multiple synthetic data sets, i.e., setting $MR>1$, can increase statistical efficiency and facilitate variance estimation.
+However, agencies also can use the WFPBB approach with $MR=1$.
+Although releasing a single synthetic data set may not enable approximately valid variance estimation for complex surveys, it still can be useful in certain settings, e.g., when the synthetic data are intended for code training or exploratory analyses where variance estimation is not essential.